Low-intensity steady-state cardio, more commonly known as LISS training, is far less well known than its counterpart, the HIIT workout.

 Best Ways to Do It

-As discussed above, a LISS cardio session is any workout where your heart rate is between 50–60% of the maximum value for your age and goes on for 45–60 minutes.
+I've done dozens of various LISS programs, and I can tell you there isn't one best way to do it.
+Any workout where your heart rate is between 50–60% of the maximum value for your age and goes on for 45–60 minutes is good LISS.

 If your goal is to burn excess fat, here are some of our clients’ favorite LISS workouts: